 It turns out that using some messaging applications is unsafe: the service provider may be unreliable.
 It is one thing when the user compromises, and quite another when the service is compromised.
 Businessmen should not risk their confidential information.

 In this case, your own encrypted messaging app will solve the problem of protecting your data during communication.
 You can make the application private: registration will be available only at the invitation of an existing user or a specific person.
 You will store data on your server, and you will be able to completely delete it at any time.
 You will control the information flow in your messaging application.

-Developing a secure messaging app is a complex and time-consuming process.
-You cannot gather a crowd of inexpensive freelancers and complete the task in a few days.
-The back end for such an application has special nuances, and only with a competent approach can you simplify the process, reduce the development time and its cost.
-It all depends on the technology stack used and the features being implemented.
+Developing a messaging app is a time-consuming process.
+Here you can’t hire low-cost freelancers and get the job done in a few days.
+The back end for such an application has a myriad of unique challenges which demand a competent approach.
+Otherwise, you risk exceeding your budget and development time frame.
+Much will also depend on the technology stack used and the features being implemented.

-The creation of a secure messaging app consists of the following stages:
+The creation of a messaging app from scratch consists of the following stages:

-Based on these data, the approximate cost of an MVP of the application starts at $50,000 and further depends on factors that complicate the work.
-You will also have to take into account in advance that after the development is completed, the messaging application still needs to be supported: to correct possible errors, refine and implement new functions.
-Such service after release is paid separately.
+Based on this data, the cost of an MVP of the application starts at $50,000.
+The actual cost may be greater, depending on factors that complicate the work.
+You should also take into account in advance that after creating a secure messaging app, it needs to be maintained.
+This includes correcting possible errors, refining old functions and implementing new ones.
+These services are provided at additional cost.

-Polygant has been creating messaging apps for various platforms for 7 years.
-We can develop unique secure applications, always take into account the wishes of customers, and adapt to the specifics of the activity.
-Send a request and after a detailed discussion, we will immediately start working on your project!
+Polygant has been developing mobile messaging apps for 10 years.
+When creating unique secure applications, we prioritise the customer’s vision and adapt to the specific needs of their field.
+Send a request and after a detailed consultation, we will get started on your project right away!